Lithium: benefits, dosage, contraindications

 Antihypertensive: moderate interaction

-The use of lithium with angiotensin-converting enzyme inhibitors could increase lithium concentration.
+Using lithium with angiotensin-converting enzyme (ACE) inhibitors could increase lithium concentrations.

 Anticonvulsants: moderate interaction

-Carbamazepine and phenytoin could increase the risk of neurotoxicity.
+Carbamazepine and phenytoin may increase the risk of neurotoxicity.

 Calcium channel blocker: moderate interaction

-Calcium channel blockers enhance gastrointestinal and neurological side effects and may reduce lithium concentrations.
+Calcium channel blockers increase gastrointestinal and neurological side effects and may reduce lithium concentrations.

 Monoamine oxidase inhibitor (MAOI): strong interaction

-The combination of serotonergic drugs and lithium enhances side effects.
+The combination of serotonergic drugs and lithium increases side effects.

 Loop diuretic: strong interaction